google/oss-fuzz/docs/new_project_guide.md

 ## Testing locally

 Helper script can be used to build images and fuzzers.
-Non-script version using docker commands directly is documented [here](building_running_fuzzers_external.md).

 ```bash
 $ cd /path/to/oss-fuzz